BIOLOGY

 Initial Observation

-This paper is composed by a biologist, Pat Shipman which he initially explained his experience of being victimized by sexual stereotypes in which his paper on fossil animals was turned down just the base of its controversial approach.
+This paper is written by a biologist, Pat Shipman, who initially explained his experience of being victimized by sexual stereotypes when his paper on fossil animals was turned down just on the basis of its controversial approach.

 Hypothesis